eloquentos/system/README.md

 ## Installing Manually

-Eloquent OS is pretty easy to install manually.
-The following instructions will guide you through the process.
+Eloquent OS is in very early development stages, as such, until the installer is ready, we must install Eloquent OS manually.
+Bear in mind that things probably will break, so if you're not comfortable with the potential of losing data from your machine, then proceed no further.
+If you know the risks and want to give Eloquent OS a spin, then please read the following instructions carefully and open an issue if you have any problems.

 ### Downloading the base iso